squarepupil/website-pages/src/pages/questions.md

 their safe space - whether that be near a screen or not - they gain the confidence in themselves and bravery to try something new.

-## ... exposure?
-How do students know what they don’t know?

-We live in the information age, where knowledge is available at your fingertips.
-In this context, and especially at a Sudbury school, where conversation flows freely and without time limits, it would be an enormously difficult task not to be exposed to all kinds of topics and information.
-Because students are free to explore and interact with other students and adults of all ages with all different backgrounds, they are naturally exposed to a wide variety of topics.
-Students follow their curiosity and interest, which is not limited to a set curriculum.
-Have you ever met a young child that does not like asking questions?
-At A&I, this curiosity is not squashed when the child enrolls at school.
-Instead it is encouraged and allowed to blossom into all kinds of information exploring and gathering.
-It is unsurprising then that when we do hear from parents on the matter of exposure, the question is almost always “How did my son/daughter know that?”

 ## ... supplementary instruction?

 At Arts & Ideas, students have the freedom (and the responsibility) ...